-40. From 2007/08, to qualify as an eligible student on the basis of being the child or step-child of a refugee or the child or step-child of a person with leave to enter or remain (as defined in the Regulations), a person must have been under 18 years old on the date of the parent's (or step-parent's) application for asylum to the Home Office.
+Since 2007/08, to qualify as an eligible student on the basis of being the child or step-child of a refugee or the child or step-child of a person with leave to enter or remain (as defined in the Regulations), a person must have been under 18 years old on the date of the parent's (or step-parent's) application for asylum to the Home Office.
 The person must also have been the child or step-child of the refugee or the person with leave to enter or remain on the date the parent (or step-parent) applied for asylum.
 Where a person seeks to qualify as an eligible student on the basis that they are the spouse or civil partner of a refugee or a person with leave to remain, they must have been that person's spouse or civil partner on the date that that person applied for asylum.
-If the student is a family member of a refugee, they must have been so since given leave to enter or remain in the UK.
+If the student is a family member of a refugee, they must have been ordinarily resident in the UK and Islands and not ceased to have been so since given leave to enter or remain in the UK.

-- 41. The amendment to regulation 4 (paragraphs (9)-(11)) was made to take into account the Home Office's procedure to award refugee status, Humanitarian Protection and Discretionary Leave for a limited period.
-The change to the Regulations applies only to new students who commenced a course on or after 1st September 2007 (see regulation 4(11)).
-LAs will need to be aware of the expiry date, if applicable, of the relevant immigration status.
+The amendment to regulation 4 (paragraphs (9)-(11)) was made to take into account the Home Office's procedure to award refugee status, Humanitarian Protection and Discretionary Leave for a limited period.
+The change to the Regulations applies only to students who commenced a course on or after 1st September 2007.
+SFW will need to be aware of the expiry date, if applicable, of the relevant immigration status.
 Where a person has been determined to be an eligible student because they are a refugee or related to a refugee and, while they are still taking a course, the refugee status expires, they may cease to be an eligible student.
-See regulation 4 for more detail.
-If LAs have difficulties confirming the situation they should send an email to studentfinancedivision@wales.gsi.gov.uk.
-LAs should not refuse support on the basis that the relevant immigration status expires within the lifetime of the course. - 42.
-Students who are eligible to exercise the right of residency under Schedule 1 paragraph 8 'Persons who are settled in the United Kingdom and have exercised the right of residence elsewhere' must satisfy the following - Are settled in the UK; - Was ordinarily resident in Wales and settled in the UK immediately before leaving the UK to exercise a right of residence; - Is ordinarily resident in the UK on the day on which the first term of the first academic year begins; - Has been ordinarily resident in the territory comprising the European Economic Area and Switzerland throughout the three year period preceding the first day of the first academic year of the course; and where the three years residence referred to above (4th bullet point) was wholly for the purposes of receiving full-time education, the applicant must have been ordinarily resident in the territory comprising the European Economic Area and Switzerland immediately before that period of residence.
+If SFW has difficulties confirming the situation they should see their own departmental legal advice in the first instance.
+SFW should not refuse support on the basis that the relevant immigration status expires within the lifetime of the course.

+Students who are eligible to exercise the right of residency under Schedule 1 paragraph 8 ('Persons who are settled in the United Kingdom and have exercised the right of residence elsewhere') must satisfy the following

+- are settled in the UK; - was ordinarily resident in Wales and settled in the UK immediately before leaving the UK to exercise a right of residence; - is ordinarily resident in the UK on the day on which the first term of the first academic year begins; - has been ordinarily resident in the territory comprising the European Economic Area and Switzerland throughout the three year period preceding the first day of the first academic year of the course; and - where the three years residence referred to above (4th bullet point) was wholly for the purposes of receiving full-time education, the applicant must have been ordinarily resident in the territory comprising the European Economic Area and Switzerland immediately before that period of residence.

-- 43. LAs should consider the facts of each case before reaching a decision with regard to an individual's immigration status and whether that individual meets the residence conditions in Schedule 1 to the Regulations. - 44.
-The information contained in this guidance on nationality, immigration and asylum etc represents the Welsh Government's understanding of the situation, but LAs should satisfy themselves that they have understood the applicable law and practice in making their assessments.
+SFW should consider the facts of each case before reaching a decision with regard to an individual's immigration status and whether that individual meets the residence conditions in Schedule 1 to the Regulations.

+The information contained in this guidance on nationality, immigration and asylum etc represents the Welsh Government's understanding of the situation, but SFW should satisfy itself that they have understood the applicable law and practice in making their assessments.